 3Taking Several Clicks

 Any photographer worth his trade would never take just one picture of any subject.
-This may not be possible with a moving subject, though.
+This may not be possible with a moving subject though.
 Whenever possible, take several pictures of the same thing.
 You may not notice an unwanted element or a slight blurriness at the moment, but these flaws would be apparent later on.
 So don’t just rely on that split-second!
 The more pictures you take, the more chances there are of at least one being perfect.

 4Changing The Modes

-It may seem easy to simply leave your camera on Auto mode.
+It may seem easy to simply leave your camera on auto mode.
 However, nothing amazing was ever done by playing it safe.
 So take the risk of switching to cloudy, sports, or other kinds of modes.
 Even the most basic settings could result in an impressive result that may wow your viewers!

 The flash should be the first thing to work on.
-This could seriously let down the quality of even the perfect photos.
+This could seriously let down the quality of even the most perfect of photos.
 Play around with the settings, especially if the subject is still and lasting.

 The first step should be to read the camera manual and see just what options you have.
 You can also go online and find a community of people using a camera that has similar functionalities as yours.
-Besides, there are chances that those community members have some interesting tips and tricks to share on specific online forums.
+Besides, chances are that those community members have some interesting tips and tricks to share on specific online forums.